biotite-dev/biotite/doc/develop.rst

 In order to prevent namespace pollution, all modules must define the `__all__` variable with all publicly accessible attributes of the module.

-When using Biopython internal imports, always use relative imports.
+When using Biotite internal imports, always use relative imports.
 Otherwise In-development testing (see below) is not possible.

 Code testing